 Hospital Refurbishment: Operations Where Trust Is Critical

-As hospital refurbishment occupies a bigger proportion of the construction landscape, sensitive handling of works is of critical importance and strong, honest relationships between supplier and client are increasingly vital to successful completion of the works.
+As hospital refurbishment occupies a big proportion of the construction landscape, sensitive handling of works is of critical importance.

 From New-Build to Refurbishment